Chapter 3.5 – Ports and the Circular Economy

 Existing CE initiatives at ports already range from the micro-level, such as reusing waste streams within a single port or service provider, to the meso-level, such as industrial symbiosis between two or more companies at a port, to interregional port-industry networks for the exchange of secondary resources at the macro-level (e.g. the Bioport of Europe project of the Port of Rotterdam).
 The initiatives have varied from short-term demonstration projects (see, e.g. the Port of Antwerp Sustainability Strategy) to more innovation and optimization-focused medium-term initiatives (see e.g. the Biopark Terneuzen project of the Port of Zeeland) to long-term vision strategies.

-B. A system thinking approach
+B. A systems thinking approach

 Integrating circularity in seaport planning and operations demands a systems thinking approach.